don-hue/Restaurant/README.md

-# Restaurant
+# Restaurant Page 🥣

-A fictional Restaurant Web-Page Utilizing Webpack & npm
+A fictional Restaurant Page, at which I get accustomed to Webpack.

-Hereby SCSS as well as Lodash has been used
+## Tech Stack
+- HTML
+- CSS
+- Javascript
+- SASS for CSS Styling
+- Webpack